libdynd/dynd-python/README.md

 Developing DyND
 ---------------

-See BUILD_INSTALL.md for details on building and installing the software for environments not supported by Anaconda, or if you would like to modify or contribute to the project.
+See the [build and install instructions](BUILD_INSTALL.md) for details on building the software for environments not supported by Anaconda, or if you would like to modify or contribute to the project.